carpnick/sam_templates/python3.7/CustomCloudFormationResource/{{cookiecutter.project_name}}/README.md

     * `deactivate`
   * Run the SAM build
     * `sam build -u`
+  * Integration Testing
+    * TODO: Look into [TaskCat](https://github.com/aws-quickstart/taskcat) for integration testing
-  * Test and run locally with the create/delete event json - Integration testing with SAM container environment
+    * Test and run locally with the create/update/delete event json - Integration testing with SAM container environment.
+You will need to update the PhysicalResourceId in the update and delete event for you to properly test your custom resource.
     * ```
         sam local invoke -e events/create_event.json
+        sam local invoke -e events/update_event.json
         sam local invoke -e events/delete_event.json
       ```

 # Adding another package as a runtime dependency
 * `pip uninstall -r src/requirements-dev.txt -y`